mavcunha/euler/README.md

 ```

 Where `EXERCISE` is the number of the exercise and `LANGUAGE` is the
 programming language you want to run the exercise.
+If `-l` is

-To run all languages you can use the `-a` parameter.
+omitted than the script will execute for all languages.

 Each exercise file needs to be created following the layout: